EthanNorton/About-Me-/README.md

 ### What about the staple programs that require heavy amounts of financial investment?
 I.E. Social Security, Defense, Medicare and Medicaid
  ### That could a part of the policy work, to apply algorithms to minimize the budget deficit.
 Also, I would be willing to allocate my fair share to social security (while weaning off it in the long run, I do not see myself accepting social security).
 Also, defense and security could likely be shrank to 5% in perhaps 10 years or less.
 Improvements in healthcare efficiency could likely shrink Medicare to 10%, and then the rest could be fun donations (optimize the benefits of altruism).
 Interest on the debt would then be eradicated, very soon.

+### What about your feelings, are you interested in someone?
+  ### Yes, I am.
+However, there are logistically problems that need worked out, and I am extremely shy -- plus it is hard for me to open up.